Pontypridd, Caerphilly and Newport Railway: The Machen Road

 East of Caerphilly the PC&NR mineral trains relied on the Brecon and Merthyr Railway route from Caerphilly to Bassaleg.
 It was a single line, and there was a difficult climb of 1 in 39 rising for loaded trains out of Caerphilly station, and these factors were a serious limitation on capacity.

-It was decided to duplicate the worst part of the route on an easier gradient, and this was authorised by the Machen Loop Act of 8 August 1887.
-This was done by building a new single line from Gwaun-y-Bara to Machen, with a gradient of 1 in 200 for loaded trains.
+It was decided to duplicate the worst part of the route on an easier gradient, and this was authorised by the Pontypridd, Caerphilly and Newport Railway Act 1887 (50 & 51 Vict. c. clxxvi) of 8 August 1887.
+This was done by building a new single line from Gwaun-y-bara to Machen, with a gradient of 1 in 200 for loaded trains.
 The old single line became the westbound track; although together they formed a double track, they were not immediately adjacent.
-The new arrangement came into operation on 14 September 1891; having been constructed by the PC&NR, it was immediately transferred to the Brecon and Merthyr Railway for operational purposes, receipts being shared 50/50.
+The new arrangement came into operation on 14 September 1891; having been constructed by the PC&NR, it was immediately transferred to the Brecon and Merthyr Railway for operational purposes, receipts being shared equally.

 Absorbed by the Alexandra

 There was an obvious reliance by the PC&NR on the Alexandra (Newport & South Wales) Dock and Railway, and the latter was a much larger undertaking.
-The A(N&SW)D&R absorbed the PC&NR by Act of 6 August 1897, becoming effective on 31 December 1897.
+The A(N&SW)D&R absorbed the PC&NR by the Alexandra (Newport and South Wales) Docks and Railway Act 1897 (60 & 61 Vict. c. clxxxviii) of 6 August 1897, becoming effective on 31 December 1897.